HidetoKimura/carnd_vehicle_detection/README.md

 I used heatmap functions `add_heat(), apply_threshold(), draw_labeled_bboxes()` and `scipy.ndimage.measurements.label()` introduced by the udacity lesson.
 I wrote `class BoundingBoxes` to get previous boxes. `class BoundingBoxes` has FIFO queue that stores the bounding boxes of the last `n` frames.

-False positives occur on the side of the road or some bush and shadow place.
+False positives occured on the side of the road or some bush and shadow place.
 The box nums of the last `n` frames and the threshold value of the heatmaps and are important to reduce false positives.
  As a result of trial and error, good results were obtained when `n = 30` and `threshold = 60`.